muak/AiForms.Maui.Dialogs/README.md

 // Passing a VmDialogViewModel instance generates and displays a VmDialog
 // VmDialogViewModel is automatically set in BindingContext. await Dialog.Instance.ShowAsync(new VmDialogViewModel { Title = "hoge" });

+// It is also possible to pass type arguments.
+In this case, no arguments can be passed.
+// Since an instance is created internally using a pre-registered Resolver
+// constructor injection can be handled. await Dialog.Instance.ShowAsync<SomeViewModel>();
 ```